hugopl/tijolo/README.md

 - [ ] Add "Clone Repository" dialog.
 - [ ] Add "New Project" dialog.
 - [ ] Add settings dialog, or maybe just continue with the TOML file based approach.
+- [ ] Create a site with some documentation, otherwise I'll always be the only user for this.

 ## How it looks like?